On semigroups and groupoids with minimal probabilistic spectrum: Weak associativity and other relaxed identities

-The first set contains associativities that satisfies left alternativity and the second contains associativities that satisfy flexibility.
-The enumeration yields the same as in point (ii).
-The case of right alternativity plus flexibility is symmetric. \end{enumerate} \end{proof}
+Next we show that if $\G$ is left alternative and flexible, then it is associative.
+We define the sets

-\begin{corollary} If $\G$ is a quasigroup with minimal spectrum, theneither it is a power of a cyclic group of prime order, or it is a quasigroup that is neither a loop nor a ditercitive group.
-Furthermore, if it is semialternative, then it is anticommutative. \end{corollary}
+The first set contains associative triples that satisfy left alternativity and the second contains associative triples that satisfy flexibility.
+The enumeration yields the same bound as above.
+The case of right alternativity plus flexibility is symmetric. \end{proof}

-The previous proposition can be generalized to other identities and algebras.
+We conclude with a general structural lemma extending the previous arguments.
 We will say that two equations are equivalent in $\A$ if the set of their solutions is the same.
 We will say that two equations $t_1\approx t_1'$ and $t_2\approx t_2'$ are \emph{incomparable} in $\A$ if the sets of their solutions are not comparable (neither contains the other).

 \begin{lemma} Let $\A$ be an algebra with minimal spectrum and let $t\approx t'$ be an equation.
 If $\A$ satisfies the specializations,

 and these are incomparable, then $\A$ satisfies the identity $t\approx t'$. \end{lemma} \begin{proof} Let $x,y,x',y'$ be variables of the equation $t\approx t'$.
 We define the sets